instagram

 • Decide how you will share the link or code with students and, if you are using our Google Slides, add the appropriate link to the slide deck.

-• Set the pacing so that students are only able to interact with the first three slides.
+• Set the pacing so that students are only able to interact with the first two slides.
 (As the lesson progresses you will be directed to adjust the pacing or sync students to you so that they have access to relevant slides.)

 • If you’re a first-time Desmos user, fear not!
 Here’s what you need to do.